Ateneo de Davao University: University radio station

 Blue Knight FM, the official radio station of the university, was launched in January 2008.

-The station serves as a training ground for Mass Communication majors.
+Since the mid-2010s, it launched its weekday morning program called "Ateneo Voices" which currently airs on 89.9 Spirit FM.

 Notable alumni

 Ateneo de Davao has produced graduates in the fields of arts, governance, law, medicine, media, service and science.
 Here are some of its notable alumni: